 - 6-8 fresh curry leaves

-- Add all ingredients listed under 'For cooking beef', into pressure cooker or the insert pot of instant pot.
+- Add all ingredients listed under 'For cooking beef' including the ginger garlic paste into pressure cooker or the insert pot of instant pot.
 If regular pressure cooker, cook till 5 whistles and then turn heat off and let pressure release naturally before opening.
 For Instant Pot, set Pressure cook for 10 mins.
 Let pressure release naturally.

 - While the beef is cooking, heat a frying pan and add the grated coconut or shredded coconut to the pan.
 Toast the coconut on medium heat stirring frequently (to avoid uneven burning) until all of the coconut is a light brown/ golden brown color and fully toasted (it should feel dry).
 This will take about 6-8 mins.
 Now add the other spices if adding and stir fry for another 30 secs and turn heat off.
 Transfer the coconut and the spices to a food processor jar and add the warm water and blend into a fine paste.
 Keep aside.